litvaluk/am2-tasks/04/README.md

 docker exec -it redis-client sh
 ```

-## Connect to the server inside the Redis server container
+## Connect to the server from the Redis client container
 ```
 redis-cli -h redis-server
 ```